Brand voice plays a key factor in turning businesses into memorable brands.

 5 Tips To Help You Create Brand Voice Guidelines

-Here are several tips that can help you establish brand voice guidelines for your company effectively:
+Here are several tips for creating a brand voice guideline for your company:

 1. Define Your Brand

-The first and most important step to take when creating brand voice guidelines is to pay deep attention to your company’s:
+The first and most important step to take when creating a brand voice guideline is to carefully consider your company’s:

-- Vision: Think about what your future aspirations are and what goals you want to achieve.
+• Vision: Think about future goals you want to achieve.

 You can learn more about these three key factors in our guide to brand books.

-Then, you should also consider your selling points, the reasons why your clients use what you offer and how they benefit from that as well as what makes you better than your competitors.
+Then, you should also heed your selling points, i.e., the reasons why your clients use what you offer and how they benefit from that, as well as what makes you better than your competitors.

 All these factors will help you define your brand clearly and emphasize the purpose of your communication.

-Nike has a great example of how a well-constructed mission should look like:
+Nike has a great example of what a well-constructed mission statement that echoes your brand voice should look like:

 2. Identify Your Audience